system76/docs/content/ending-frozen-applications.md

 ## Closing Frozen Processes, Applications, and Desktops

 Linux offers many methods to stop hanging or frozen processes.
-The System Monitor application provides a GUI process management application with features similar to the Windows Task Manager, while the `kill` command can end single or multiple processes from the Terminal.
+The System Monitor application provides a GUI with features similar to the Windows Task Manager, while the `kill` command can end single or multiple processes from the Terminal.

 >Caution: Suddenly terminating processes can result in unwanted data loss or system stability issues.